automerge/automerge-swift-archived/Source/Automerge.docc/AutomergeBasics.md

 currentDoc.apply(changes: changes)
 ```

 Note that ``Document/getChanges(between:)`` takes an old document state as argument.
 It then returns a list of all the changes that were made in newDoc since oldDoc.
 If you want a list of all the changes ever made in doc, call ``Document/allChanges()``.

 The counterpart, ``Document/apply(changes:)`` applies the list of changes to the document.
 Automerge guarantees that whenever any two documents have applied the same set of changes — even if the changes were applied in a different order — then those two documents are equal.
 That property is called convergence, and it is the essence of what Automerge is all about.

 ``Document/merge(_:)`` is a related function that is useful for testing.
 It looks for any changes that appear in doc2 but not in doc1, and applies them to doc1.
 This function requires that doc1 and doc2 have different actor IDs (that is, they originated from different calls to Document.init()).
-See the Usage section above for an example using `Document.merge()`.
+See the Usage section above for an example using ``Document/merge(_:)``

 ### Conflicting changes

 Automerge allows different nodes to independently make arbitrary changes to their respective copies of a document.
 In most cases, those changes can be combined without any trouble.
 For example, if users modify two different objects, or two different properties in the same object, then it is straightforward to combine those changes.

 If users concurrently insert or delete items in a list (or characters in a text document), Automerge preserves all the insertions and deletions.
 If two users concurrently insert at the same position, Automerge will arbitrarily place one of the insertions first and the other second, while ensuring that the final order is the same on all nodes.

 The only case Automerge cannot handle automatically, because there is no well-defined resolution, is when users concurrently update the same property in the same object (or, similarly, the same index in the same list).
 In this case, Automerge arbitrarily picks one of the concurrently written values as the "winner":

 ```swift
 // Initialize documents with known actor IDs